The

 aims of the French Nautical Industries Federation is to enable greater access

-.
+to pleasure boating.
 This is of course made possible thanks to peer-to-peer

 boat rental!
 In reality it is very difficult for a professional to rent a

-for just a few hours.
+boat for just a few hours.
 The cost of getting a boat ready, cleaning and the

 check-in process are all expensive and therefore it is only worthwhile for a